-For 2012, our Board established corporate goals related to the following categories: our pimavanserin program, our AM-831 program, drug discovery, business development, financing and investor relations, and administration and infrastructure.
+For 2014, our Board established corporate goals related to the following categories: our pimavanserin program, business development, financing and investor relations, and administration and infrastructure.

-- Pimavanserin program goals consisted of completing enrollment in and reporting top-line results from our pivotal Phase III trial with pimavanserin in PDP, managing our ongoing open-label Phase III trial for PDP, continuing other ongoing studies, and performing other enabling development. - AM-831 program goals consisted primarily of completing Phase I studies. - Drug discovery goals consisted of supporting project initiatives under our research collaboration with Allergan and our grants from The Michael J. Fox Foundation and the Small Business Innovation Research program, and supporting efforts for additional specified projects, including the Fast Forward grant that was announced in December 2012. - Business development goals included extending our research collaboration with Allergan and evaluating potential business development and project funding opportunities, including securing support for preclinical programs. - Financing and investor relations goals included strengthening our cash position by completing a financing following -020 study results and executing investor relations activities, including strengthening of the institutional investor base. - Administration and infrastructure goals consisted of evaluating and executing on facilities strategies, executing human resources programs, and developing and securing intellectual property assets related to specified programs.
+- Pimavanserin program goals included: - conduct pre-NDA meetings with FDA; - submission of the NDA for pimavanserin; - · continued progress with the our study with pimavanserin for Alzheimer's disease psychosis; - managing our ongoing open-label Phase III trial for PDP; - evaluate other indications to be considered for development; - · continuing other ongoing studies, and performing other NDA-enabling development; and - · conduct pre-commercialization planning and preparation. - Business development goals included evaluating potential business development and project funding opportunities, including securing support for preclinical programs. - Financing and investor relations goals included strengthening our cash position by having 2-year cash runway at year end and executing investor relations activities, including strengthening of the institutional investor base. - Administration and infrastructure goals consisted of evaluating and executing on key strategic hires, facilities objectives related to a 2-year growth plan, executing human resources programs, enhancing information systems, and enhancing the finance function, including financial reporting and modeling capabilities, and other objectives.